OpenSprites/OpenSprites-Origin/OpenSprites Guidelines.md

 * We welcome people of all ages, races, ethnicities, religions, sexual orientations, and gender identities.
 Bullying, harrasment, stalking or using our services to target users is not tolerated under any circumstances.

 If you break any of our Community Guidelines, the OpenSprites staff will take appropriate action.
-If you see anybody break these Guidelines, press "Report" and we will deal with the problem.
+If you see anybody break these Guidelines, press "**Report**" and we will deal with the problem.